-Circular arc triangulations are a flexible and computationally controllable structure with potential impact but, so far, with moderate interest from computational geometry and graph drawing.
-They lead to simple and fast graph redrawing procedures, and bear novel aspects for finite element methods (FEM).
-It is among the intentions of this paper to inspire research on theoretical foundation for the better approximation properties in FEM of arc triangles.
-For the case of non-triangulated regions (compare the quadrangle in Figure 1), the requirement that arcs do not intersect induces a nonlinear constraint between the corresponding angles.
-It would be interesting to know if this constraint has some structure (for example, convexity) which would allow it to be accommodated in the optimization process.
-Further open questions raised here are the convergence of the angleincreasing arc flipping process in Section 4, and an extension of the presented results to three dimensions.
-In fact, arc triangles admit a simple generalization to three-space, by considering tetrahedral volumes with spherical faces.
-We call these volumes spheroidal tetrahedra.
-The edges of spheroidal tetrahedra are circular arcs, since any two spheres intersect in a circle.
-We will elaborate on the properties of such 3D primitives and their meshes in a forthcoming paper.
+For non-triangulated regions in the input graph (compare the quadrangle in Figure 1), the requirement that arcs do not intersect induces a nonlinear constraint between the corresponding angles.
+It would be interesting to know if this constraint has some structure (for example, convexity), which would allow it to be accommodated in the optimization process.
+Further open questions raised here are the convergence of the angle-increasing arc flipping process in Section 4, and an extension of the presented results to three dimensions.